seegno/coding-standards/php/README.md

 ## DocBlocks

-Classes and methods should have a multi-line `DocComment` with a brief description of the class/method.
+Classes and methods *must* have a multi-line `DocComment` with a brief description of the class/method.

 Examples: